The Foundations of Investing: Part IV, Everything Compounds

 Investment Management

 There are thousands of articles, research reports, and books explaining the importance of compounding when it comes to investing.
 We’ve certainly written our fair share.
-If the topic sounds incredibly boring to you, just think of compounding as the ability for our money to earn money for us, and when we reinvest it, that money earns money for us, and on and on.
 Maybe you’ve seen quippy quotes extolling the virtues of compound interest from Albert Einstein or Warren Buffet.
-The point is this: the reason for the constant focus on this concept is simple- it is that important.
-While much of what is written about in the investing world can be misinterpreted, overblown, and exaggerated, we believe the concept of compounding is one of the few things that is under appreciated.
-The human brain thinks in a linear way, so the exponential growth provided by compounding is not grasped easily.
-It is for this reason we believe understanding that “everything compounds” must be a foundational principle for any investor.
-Here are two visuals that help explain why:
+The reason for the constant focus on this concept is simple- it is really important.
+While much of what is written about in the investing world can be overblown or exaggerated, we believe the concept of compounding is one of the few things that is under appreciated.

 This first chart from J.P.
 Morgan shows four different people with very different approaches and thus, very different outcomes.
 Chloe saves and invests $10,000 annually from age 25 to 65 and gets a 6.5% return.
 Her portfolio has grown to almost $2 million by the time she reaches retirement age!
 On the other end of the spectrum, there is Noah who also focuses on saving, but doesn’t invest and keeps his money in cash.
 This same amount saved only turns into a little over $650,000.

 This second chart is a bit simpler.
-It shows how much you’d have to save each month to get to $1,000,000 at age 65 based on when you started investing, assuming you got a 6% average return.
+It shows how much you’d have to save each month to get to $1,000,000 at age 65 depending on when you started investing, assuming you got a 6% average return.
 While a 25-year-old can become a millionaire simply by putting less than $500 a month aside and getting a decent return, someone who waits until later in life is going to have a much harder time accomplishing that same goal.

 These charts are different, but they help quantify the two same points in dollar terms: